jbakse/site_builder/docs/comp_form/notes2.md

 ## Copy Style
-- TOP LEVEL HEADERS Rearrange content to make the best use of numbered/top level headers
 - use bold (and italics) in the copy to improve variety and scanability

-- no colons on headers
-- Make bottom links better.
-Also some content rules.
-How many?
-Should they have descriptions?
-What content (see also, examples, tutorials, dan?)
-  - Probably make a .boxed class that you can throw on a link to put it in a box. like [a](b/c){boxed}
-  - Bottom Links need to be more like a <dl> with link:desc
+- References
+  - Find more, better, and more varied sources.
   - Too many Wikipedia links.
 Parameters has way to many, for example.
-Find better/more varied sources.
-Maybe even just cut down the references.
+  - Parameters might have too many side-bar references.
+  - Consider placement of references between sidebar and bottom.
+  - Should sidebar sources be repeated on bottom?

 ## Assignment Review Questions
 - all of them